Maladera krombeini

 Maladera krombeini is a species of beetle of the family Scarabaeidae.
 It is found in Sri Lanka.

 Description

 Adults reach a length of about 6.8-7.4 mm.
 They have a yellowish brown, oblong-oval body.
 The dorsal surface is dull and glabrous, except for a few small setae on the head and the lateral margins of the pronotum and elytra.

 Etymology

 The species is named after K.V.
-Krombein, one of the collectors in the Sri Lanka project of the Smithsonian Insititute.
+Krombein, one of the collectors in the Sri Lanka project of the Smithsonian Institution.